SteveRochaDev/meta-frontend-projects/03-version-control/labs/06-lab-managing-project-in-github/README.md

 3. Forked the class repository to my account.
 4. Cloned the forked repository locally.
 5. Navigated into the repository directory.
-6. Opened `class.txt` and replaced the content.
+6. Opened `class.txt` and updated its content.
-7. Used `git diff` to inspect changes.
+7. Checked changes using `git diff`.
-8. Added and committed the changes.
+8. Added and committed `class.txt`.
+9. Added a note to README.md clarifying that lab changes are on `lab-forking` branch.
-9. Pushed the changes to the forked repository.
+10. Pushed the branch to GitHub.
+11. Merged `lab-forking` into `main`.
+12. Deleted the `lab-forking` branch locally and remotely.

 ## Key Takeaways
-- Learned how to fork and clone a repository.
+- Learned how to inspect changes with `git diff`.
-- Practiced editing a file and reviewing changes with `git diff`.
+- Practiced committing and pushing changes to a forked repository.
-- Reinforced proper Git workflow for collaborative projects.
+- Reinforced proper workflow for managing GitHub projects.

-**Note:** This lab simulates the fork, edit, and commit workflow.
-All changes are on the `lab-forking` branch.

 ## Status
 Lab completed successfully.